Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 Rams stats and trends

-- Los Angeles' games this year have gone over the total in six out of 12 opportunities (50%).
+- Los Angeles' games this season have hit the over in 50% of its opportunities (six times in 12 games with a set point total).

 - The Rams have turned the ball over 14 times, nine fewer times than the Cardinals have forced turnovers (23).